yingx9/tp/docs/DeveloperGuide.md

 The `eventdelete` feature is responsible for processing user commands to delete an event to SysLib.
 It is facilitated by the `EventDeleteCommand` component.
 It works with `Parser` and `Command` components to parse and validate the input.
-The `Event` is removed from `eventList`.
+The `Event` is removed from `eventsList`.

 `eventadd` has one options:
-- eventdelete /i [index]
+- eventdelete /id [index]

 #### Implementation

 It implements the following operations:

 - `EVENTDELETECOMMAND#parseArgument(statement: String)` -- Parses the input command to extract relevant information.
 - `EVENTDELETECOMMAND#validate(statement: String, values: String[])` -- Validates the input statement.
-- `EVENTDELETECOMMAND#parseCalendarInt(value: String, parser: Parser)` -- Validate the index given.
+- `EVENTDELETECOMMAND#parseCalendarInt(value: String, container: GenerticList)` -- Validate the index given.

 #### Example Usage Scenario

 Step 1.
-The user inputs the command: `eventdelete /i 0`
+The user inputs the command: `eventdelete /id 0`

 Step 2.
 The `UI` component forwards the input to `SYSLIB`, which in turn passes it to the `PARSER`.